Restaurants in Istanbul

 The Körfez lies nestled in a cove on the Asian side of the Bosphorus Straight, with tables set on a deck right over the water and a view of the bridge.
 Körfez is often purported to be the best seafood restaurant in Istanbul; start the meal with Turkish vegetable starters or from a selection of seafood appetisers.
 Fish meals are salted lightly and grilled to perfection.
 The restaurant provides a ferry for customers coming to dine there from the European side of the straight.
 Open daily except Mondays.
 Reservations essential.

-Located on the top two floors of the 18 storey Marmara Pera Hotel, this gourmet restaurant offers a glorious 360º vista of the lights of Old Town.
-Chef and owner Mehmet Gürs prepares Turkish and Scandinavian meals such as sautéed scallops with vegetable risotto, and ragu beef cheeks with porcini mushroom soup.
+Located on the top two floors of the 18 storey Marmara Pera Hotel, this gourmet restaurant offers a glorious 360 degree vista of the lights of Old Town.
+Chef-owner Mehmet Gürs prepares Turkish and Scandinavian meals such as sautéed scallops with vegetable risotto, and ragu beef cheeks with porcini mushroom soup.
 An absolute favourite is the lamb escargot for mains, followed by a tachio and tahini ice-cream dessert.
-Reservations essential.
+Reservations are essential.

 Become our Istanbul Travel Expert